fabianmoor/Cat-Alarm/readme.md

 ### Main Loop
 The main loop constantly checks the button state.
 If pressed once, it toggles the sensor state on or off.
-If pressed twice (within a second), it puts the device into sleep mode.
 When the sensor is active, it reads the distance every 50ms to be quick to respond.
 When the distance is less than 20cm, it activates the buzzers and sends an activation event to Ubidots.
 If the sensor is inactive, the buzzers and LED are turned off, and no data is sent to Ubidots.